joranch/ElectionTracker/README.md

 * NOTE: In order for this project to pull data, you will need to add your API Key to the project as a value in the CivicsHttpClient.
 You can generate an API Key from the [Google Developers Console](https://console.developers.google.com/)

-## Getting Started

-* For the most part, the TODOs in the project will guide you through getting the project completed.
-There is a general package architecture and *most* files are present.
-* Hints are provided for tricky parts of the application that may extend beyond basic Android development skills.
-* As databinding is integral to the project architecture, it is important to be familiar with the IDE features such s cleaning and rebuilding the project as well as invalidating caches.

 ## Suggested Workflow

 * It is recommend you save all beautification until the end of the project.
 Ensure functionality first, then clean up UI.
 While UI is a component of the application, it is best to deliver a functional product.